drug-design/course/docs/chapters/stereochemistry.md

 ### Examples of R/S Assignments (1/4)

-Below is shown the 2D formula of Levodopa and let us assign the stereochemistry of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/examples-rs-assignments-14-45a41a24'><i class='fa fa-play' aria-hidden='true'></i></button>Below is shown the 2D formula of Levodopa and let us assign the stereochemistry of the molecule.
 Following the Cahn-Ingold-Prelog rules the priorities assigned to the atoms connected to the chiral carbon are: 1 for the nitrogen, 2 for the carboxyl, 3 for the benzyl and 4 for the hydrogen atom.
 This levodopa compound is therefore with the S stereochemistry.

 ![](https://media.drugdesign.org/course/stereochemistry/add_a3_2_5_3_1.png){: loading=lazy }